uunnxx/drafts/notes/MAIN.md

 - https://pinafore.social/community

 ------------------------------------------------------------------------
+- Go slow.
+Repeat a lot.
+Don't skip steps.

-A wise ruler keeps the minds of his people empty and their bellies full.
+- A wise ruler keeps the minds of his people empty and their bellies full.
-Try to learn something about everything and everything about something.
+- Try to learn something about everything and everything about something.
-Don't judge someone you don't care about.
+- Don't judge someone you don't care about.

+### Etc
-sens: 2.8
+- sens: 2.8